 During the fiscal quarter ended June 28, 2019, we committed to a plan to strategically realign, streamline and improve certain of our business and operations, including reducing our workforce by approximately 250 employees and exiting six development facilities in France, Japan, the Netherlands, Florida, Massachusetts and Rhode Island, reducing certain development activities for one of our product lines and no longer investing in the design and development of optical modules and subsystems for Data Center applications (the "2019 Plan").
 During the fiscal year ended October 2, 2020, we incurred restructuring expenses of \$1.2 million under the 2019 Plan, including \$0.8 million of facility-related costs and \$0.4 million of employee-related costs.
-We incurred restructuring charges of \$11.6 million in the fiscal year ended September 27, 2019, including \$6.3 million of employee-related costs, \$4.0 million of impairment expense for fixed assets and \$1.3 million of other facility-related costs.
-This action was completed during fiscal 2020 and we do not expect to incur further costs.
-The remaining charges were paid during fiscal year 2021.
+This action was completed during fiscal 2020 and the remaining charges were paid during fiscal year 2021.